Mister World Korea

-Mister World Korea (미스터 월드 코리아) is an annual national male beauty pageant responsible for selecting South Korea's representative to the Mister World pageant.
+Mister World Korea (미스터 월드 코리아) is a national male beauty pageant responsible for selecting South Korea's representative to the Mister World pageant.

 Miss and Mister World Korea 2015 took place on 20 November at the Alpensia Resort in Pyeongchang.
 The current titleholder is Im Seung-jun, Mister World Korea 2015.

 History

 In 2009, Hankook Ilbo sent first Mister World contestant who is represent Korea.
 The president of Miss and Mister World Korea is Park Jeong-ah.